WellWired Journal

 - OpenAI Privacy Policy What OpenAI stores and how they use your data.

-- ICO guidance on ChatGPT The UK's data regulator explains your rights.
+- ICO guidance on AI tools The UK's data regulator explains your rights.

-If you want to learn how to use AI tools confidently and safely, the WellWired AI Academy covers ChatGPT, privacy, and everyday AI at your own pace.
+Want to learn how to use all these AI tools confidently and safely?
+The WellWired AI Academy covers ChatGPT, Gemini, Claude, privacy, and everyday AI at your own pace.
+Thirty modules, designed for beginners.

 About the Author